openhab/org.openhab.binding.zwave/doc/fakro/arzsolar_0_0.md

 ![ARZ Solar product image](https://www.cd-jackson.com/zwave_device_uploads/853/853_default.jpg)

+The ARZ Solar supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is unable to participate in the routing of data from other devices.

 ## Overview

 Roller shutter controlled by a remote control.
 Solar roller shutter is equipped with a control unit and accumulator.
 The accumulator is powered by a solar cell placed on the roller shutter.
 Recommended for places with no access to 230V supply.